The Fastest Way To Green A Lawn?

 This severe scalping can lead to poor lawn health which encourages disease, weed and pest infestation, and will look ugly for as long as the lawn takes to repair itself.

-If it occurs in the heat of Summer or in a drought, the lawn will struggle to repair itself, the soil will dry out much faster, and the lawn may die.
+If it occurs in the heat of Summer or in a drought, the lawn will struggle to repair itself, the soil will dry out much faster, and the lawn may possibly die.

 Even if used in a highly controlled manner, the application of Ammonium Sulphate is still only applying a single nutrient.

-You see, the another problem with applying Ammonium Sulphate is that it is stored predominantly in the green leaf.
+Another problem with applying Ammonium Sulphate is that it is stored predominantly in the green leaf.
 When the mowing frequency increases to match the extra growth rate, the stored Nitrogen is removed as the leaf is removed.
 The result and the entire exercise is only ever temporary.